 – by Cambrea Gordon

-Caramelized, nutty brown butter is the star of these brown butter cinnamon rolls!
-Infused into the dough, cinnamon sugar filling, and cream cheese frosting–– they're everything you love about classic cinnamon rolls but with an elevated layer of richness!
+These brown butter cinnamon rolls feature caramelized, nutty brown butter infused into the dough, filling, and cream cheese frosting.
+They're everything you love about classic cinnamon rolls but with an elevated layer of richness!

 Print Recipe Save Recipe Pin Recipe